linux-china/vitest-jetbrains-plugin/README.md

 <!-- Plugin description -->
 A simple WebStorm plugin to run Vitest test from Gutter.

-* Green Run icon means just run once
+* Green Run icon means to run once only
-* Vitest Run icon means run with watch mode
+* Vitest Run icon means to run with watch mode

 <!-- Plugin description end -->